The Course: ANT330B

 The Rudabanya Field School will introduce students to the theory and methodology of palaeoanthropology by taking them to the contexts of discovery.
 The techniques of both museum and site field work will be covered so that students understand the full spectrum of evidence that guides interpretations of great ape and human origins.

-Costs and CreditHungary is an emerging country in the economy of the new Europe, resulting in prices for goods and services that can be highly unpredictable, especially to newcomers.
-For this reason, all room and board, local transportation and other costs will be organized by the Rudabanya Field School.
+Costs and CreditHungary is country rich in history and natural wonders.
+It is among the safest countries in Europe today.
+All room and board, local transportation and other costs will be organized by the Rudabanya Field School.
 Students must arrange their own transportation to and from the Geological Institute in Budapest and must have traveller's health insurance.
 Students are encouraged to be attentive to planning with care for the trip and mindful of personal safety and appropriate behaviour in Hungary.
 Upon acceptance to the field school, further information about the exact dates of the field school, equipment lists, and travel advice will be sent to each participant.